Ficool

 The United States boasted having the best Mage Academy in the world; they had both chosen to try for the second on the ranks instead since they'd doubted if their skills were good enough for number one.
 And yet, here they were, still worried.

 Nora clicked her tongue.
-"We shouldn't have listened to Mom," she said.
-"If only we had done our evaluation first, we would already know where we stood and if getting in was even at all possible."
+"We shouldn't have listened to Mom," she continued, all of Merlin's words lost to the wind.
+"If only we had done our evaluation first, we would already know where we stood and if getting in was even at all possible.
+That would have saved us the registration fee."

 Merlin shrugged.
-"You are right, but Mom was too."
+"Eh… You're right, but Mom was too."
 Nora rolled her eyes at him.
 "I'm not lying, though, am I?
 If we had done the evaluation in London, we would still have to convert our IDs into the accepted ones in Korea, which could possibly delay us.
 Think about it rationally, not while being clouded by your nervousness.
-After all, we're only getting student IDs for now, not the actual Mage IDs."
+After all, we're only getting Novice IDs for now, not the actual Mage IDs."

 "Who told you I'm nervous?!"
 Nora snarled.